-Adi is a solicitor in our Insurance & Health team and is based in our Melbourne Office.
+Adi is an Associate in our Insurance & Health team and is based in our Melbourne Office.

 "Having practised employment law, I wanted to expand my practice to insurance and develop my skills in this challenging area of law.
 Barry.Nilsson., with its strong reputation in the market coupled with its high calibre clients, is the ideal firm for me to expand my specialised knowledge in the area of insurance."